tsur/blog/_posts/2023-06-27-sex-nutrition-analogy.markdown

 # Building the nutrition pyramid exercise

-I first starting talking about food and nutrition as this is a quite familiar, informal and easy to understand topic to talk with teenagers, and... it is also a good opportunity to teach them about nutrition!
+I first start talking about food and nutrition as this is a quite familiar, informal and easy to understand topic to talk with teenagers, and... it is also a good opportunity to teach them about nutrition!

 The exercise is about building a nutrition pyramid.
 What kind of food do you think is the most unhealthy one and what the most healthy one?
 What is the food you like the most and you hate the most?
 Or just rate this foods according to how healthy do you think it is ...You can think about different variants of the same exercise, just let your imagination goes and adapt to what you think is best for your kids according to it ages and personalities.